nevinbuilds/bruniai-action/README.md

 ## 🚀 Quick Start

-Add this to your workflow file (`.github/workflows/visual-regression.yml`):
+Add this to your existing workflow file or or create a workflow file like this if you don't have one (e.g. `.github/workflows/visual-regression.yml`):

 ```yaml
 name: Visual Regression Test